We are sharing over 25 Family Christmas Traditions for Kids! Find a tradition that your family can do over the holidays. UPDATED for 2020!

 What started as a list of 20 family Christmas tradition ideas is now over 25 and growing.
 Each year, as our kids grow – we find more things to do as a family to honor the holiday, as well as embrace the spirit and meaning of Christmas.

-If you are looking for Christmas traditions to start with your child, check these ideas out.
+If you are looking for family Christmas traditions to start with your child, check these ideas out.
 Remember, this isn’t a checklist.
 Find what works best for your family and make those Christmas memories!

 1. Christmas Cards and Family Photos